bagibence/nemos/docs/how_to_guide/custom_solvers.md

 Setting this to `True` can be handy when developing a solver, as changes require re-registration to take effect.
 - `default`: Set this implementation as the default for the algorithm.
 Can also be done with `nmo.solvers.set_default`.
 <br>
-Setting this to `True` would tell NeMoS that we want to use this as the default LBFGS implementation.
+Setting this to `True` would tell NeMoS that we want to use this as the default Powell implementation.

 +++